About Us

 Responsibilities:

-• Plan and effectively implement the French curriculum for five sections of French courses, French 1, French 2, French 3/DP French I, French 4/DP French II, and French 5.
+• Plan and effectively implement the French curriculum for five French courses, French I, French II, French III/DP French I, French IV/DP French II, and French V.

 • Use pedagogical best practices, learning standards, and assessments to drive student growth and achievement in alignment with Mercy’s expectations and the International Baccalaureate framework.